Set up your company for success with Docker

 What you’ll learn

-• The importance of signing in to the company's Docker organization for access to usage data and enhanced functionality.
+• Why signing into your company's Docker organization provides access to usage data and enhanced functionality

 Features covered

-• Organizations.
-These are the core structure for managing your Docker environment, grouping users, teams, and image repositories.
-Your organization was created with your subscription and is managed by one or more Owners.
+• Organizations: The core structure for managing your Docker environment, grouping users, teams, and image repositories.
+Your organization was created with your subscription and is managed by one or more owners.
 Users signed into the organization are assigned seats based on the purchased subscription.

-• Enforce sign-in.
-By default, Docker Desktop does not require sign-in.
-However, you can configure settings to enforce this and ensure your developers sign in to your Docker organization.
+• Enforce sign-in: By default, Docker Desktop doesn't require sign-in.
+You can configure settings to enforce this and ensure your developers sign in to your Docker organization.

-• General and security settings.
-Configuring key settings will ensure smooth onboarding and usage of Docker products within your environment.
-Additionally, you can enable security features based on your company's specific security needs.
+• General and security settings: Configuring key settings ensures smooth onboarding and usage of Docker products within your environment.
+You can also enable security features based on your company's specific security needs.

-• Docker organization owner: A Docker organization owner must be involved in the process and will be required for several key steps.
+• Docker organization owner: Must be involved in the process and is required for several key steps

-• DNS team: The DNS team is needed during the SSO setup to verify the company domain.
+• DNS team: Needed during the SSO setup to verify the company domain

 Tools integration